 Step 4.
 Check the box "Also apply this template to all subfolders", press the "Apply" button, and click "OK".

 It may take a few minutes for this change to be applied to the Downloads folder and all of its contents.
-Afterwards, check if the folder is still inaccessible.
+Afterward, check if the folder is still inaccessible.

 This next fix will come as a surprise for most users.
 Whenever a Windows user opens a folder, every file's preview/thumbnail within the folder will be loaded.
 As a result, if even just one file has a corrupt thumbnail that doesn't load properly, you could be blocked from opening Downloads.